pbloem/kgbench-data/README.md

 ## Loading data in python

-The following snippet loads the `amfull` dataset
+The following snippet loads the `amplus` dataset

 ```python
 import kgbench as kg